 The SPCA of Luzerne County is an open admission facility.
-This means that we accept any animal brought to our doors.
-However, if you need to surrender your pet, you must call us to make an appointment at (570) 825-4111.
+If you need to surrender your pet, you must call us to make an appointment at (570) 825-4111.
 If we do not answer, please leave your name, phone number, best time to call you back at and let us know you would like an appointment to surrender your pet in the message.
-Our staff will return your phone call at our earliest convenience.
+Our staff will return your phone call at our earliest opportunity.

 PLEASE NOTE: If you need to re-home a pet that you previously adopted from the SPCA of Luzerne County, per your contract the pet must be returned to the SPCA.
 If you have already found a suitable home for the pet, you are required to come to the SPCA with the new family to complete a transfer of ownership.